datatrails/veracity/README.md

      4b6dc2ff8d608faee7be16f900d58f7ff02360db319dc68f76035890d65c8c05,
      7fafc7edc434225afffc19b0582efa2a71b06a2d035358356df0a52d2256c235]

 The same command accepts the result of a DataTrails list events call.
-And the event data can be supplied as local file if desired.

-    curl -sL $DATATRAILS_URL/archivist/v2/$EVENT_ID > event.json
-    veracity --data-url $DATATRAILS_URL/verifiabledata --tenant=$PUBLIC_TENANT_ID verify-included event.json

 # General use commands